-North West Electricity Networks plc is a company incorporated and domiciled in the United Kingdom and registered in England and Wales under the Companies Act 2006.
+North West Electricity Networks plc is a private company, incorporated and domiciled in the United Kingdom.
+Its registered office and principal place of business is at Electricity North West, Borron Street, Stockport, England, SK1 2JD.

 The financial statements are presented in sterling, which is the functional currency of the Company and Group.
-All values are stated in million pounds (£'m) unless otherwise indicated.
+All values are stated in million pounds (£m) unless otherwise indicated.

 The financial statements are prepared on the going concern basis.
-Further detail on the going concern assessment is contained in the Strategic Report, page 11 and 12, and Note 2.
+Further detail on the going concern assessment is contained in the Strategic Report, pages 11 and 12, and Note 2.

-1. Adoption of new and revised Standards
+1. Adoption of new and amended standards